-This DIY project is cheap and easy, and ensures that you won't have a room full of toxic fragrance.
+This DIY project is cheap and easy, and ensures that you won't have a room full of synthetic fragrance.

 The purpose of an essential oil diffuser is to spread the aroma of essential oils throughout a home, deodorizing and purifying the air, making a room smell great, and lifting the mood.
 Some require electricity to heat the essential oils, while others use reeds to diffuse the aroma.
 Many diffusers, unfortunately, contain artificial fragrances or carrier oils whose phthalate-laden fumes are less than healthy and defeat the purpose of creating a sweet-smelling, purified, and energizing space.

 It’s best to away from commercial versions and to make your own essential oil diffuser.
 That way you’ll know exactly what’s in it.
 It is quick and easy to assemble, using household materials that you’ve probably already got.
 There are a few different versions for the base liquid: